CarlFlo/blacklisterBot/README.md

 * Automatic removal of inappropriate images

-* Smart detection that can detect subtle changes
+* Intelligent detection which can detect subtle changes

+* Works with: PNG, JPEG, JPG, WEBP (Does not support video)

+### How it works

+The first thing the bot does when an image is posted in a chat is to
+1. Download the image
+2. Calcualte the SHA-1 hash
+3. Check that hash against the database
+4.

 ## Commands

 * Ban

 Bans the provided image.
 Can be an URL or uplaoded as an attachment

-Supported formats are: PNG & JPEG

 * Unban